mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ##### Noricum Viollera

-By Isabella Treccani-Chinelli
+By Isabella Treccani-Chinelli (papilio purpura)
-(papilio purpura)

-Found within the oceans and marshlands of Noricum (A58A7CC-E) in the Trojan Reach, this plant is useful for its excellent air processing abil- ities.
+Found within the oceans and marshlands of Noricum (A58A7CC-E) in the Trojan Reach, this plant is useful for its excellent air processing abil-ities.
 Able to filter oxygen from even the least dense of atmospheres, the viollera is praised by botanists for a variety of uses.
 Unfortunately, due to the rather xenophobic society of the native peoples it can be hard for offworlders to collect one to cultivate.

-Needing a temperate climate of 23o–30oC for optimal growth, the plant must be misted every six hours with nutrient rich water heated to pre- cisely 17oC.
+Needing a temperate climate of 23o–30oC for optimal growth, the plant must be misted every six hours with nutrient rich water heated to pre-cisely 17oC.
 Sometimes found within a botanist's shower thanks to its evolutionary necessity for humidity, it is impossible to overwater it per its natural oceanic habitat.
 The usual cause of wilting is a lack of water, a common occurrence for those unused to its natural growth conditions.